Village public houses

 The Black Horse:

 • Usually named after the legendary overnight ride from London to York in 1737 by Dick Turpin.
-This fictional account was popularised in a novel, Rookwood (1834), resulting in a surge of Dick Turpin nostalgia and associated pub names.
+This fictional account was popularised in the novel Rookwood (1834).
+The novel is set in the early 1700s and revolves around the Rookwood family, a noble lineage entangled in murder, rivalry, and supernatural prophecy.
+Dick Turpin becomes an ally of one of the main protagonists, bringing with him excitement and drama with his daring adventures.
+This resulted in a surge of Dick Turpin nostalgia and associated pub names.

 1. Ray Webb says: